Novavax delays COVID-19 vaccine production timeline, sees filing for authorization in 3rd qtr

-Healthcare & PharmaceuticalsNovavax delays COVID-19 vaccine production timeline, sees filing for authorization in 3rd qtr

-Novavax Inc (NVAX.O) said on Monday production of its COVID-19 vaccine will ramp up at a slower pace than it had previously anticipated and it does not expect to file for regulatory authorization in the United States, Britain or Europe until the third quarter of 2021.
+(Reuters) -Novavax Inc said on Monday production of its COVID-19 vaccine will ramp up at a slower pace than it had previously anticipated and it does not expect to file for regulatory authorization in the United States, Britain or Europe until the third quarter of 2021.

 The U.S. company has repeatedly pushed back its production timeline and has said it is struggling to access raw materials and equipment needed to manufacture its vaccine.
 Shares fell 3% in after hours trading after closing nearly 9% lower on Monday.

-Novavax’s shot has yet to be authorized by regulators in any country, but it has reported late-stage data from a UK trial that shows it to be highly effective against the original version of the coronavirus and a newer, more contagious variant first found in Britain. read more (https://refini.tv/3bfL38D)
+Novavax’s shot has yet to be authorized by regulators in any country, but it has reported late-stage data from a UK trial that shows it to be highly effective against the original version of the coronavirus and a newer, more contagious variant first found in Britain. (refini.tv/3bfL38D)

 Data from its pivotal U.S. and Mexico trial is expected to be released in the current quarter.